Zap Energy: History

 Zap Energy was founded in 2017 as a research spin-off from the Fusion Z-pinch Experiment (FuZE) research team at the University of Washington and collaborations with researchers from Lawrence Livermore National Laboratory.
 Zap Energy then built a next generation fusion core, FuZE-Q (2021–present at Zap Energy).
-Zap achieved their first fusion reaction as a business in 2018, but in November 2021, Livermore National Laboratory provided an independent and more precise measurement of neutron production inside the flowing pinch, proving that the machine can do fusion with deuterium fuel.
+Zap achieved their first fusion reaction as a business in 2018, but in November 2021, Lawrence Livermore National Laboratory provided an independent and more precise measurement of neutron production inside the flowing pinch, proving that the machine can fuse deuterium fuel.
 The effort was led by ARPA-E, where the agency organized fusion teams to support private fusion companies.

 An example of a flowing pinch formed on the FuZE device.
 Here a pinched plasma 50 cm long and 0.6 cm wide flows across an electrode gap.